CPU Scheduling

 Response Time: Amount of time it takes from when a request was submitted until the first response is produced, not output.

-Wait = Reponse when non-preemptive.
+Wait = Response when non-preemptive.

 Scheduling Algorithm Optimization Criteria